-- This frame will not work with disc brakes.
+- This frame is not compatible with disc brakes applications.

 Note: The Club saddle does not work with the KH Touring bar.
 You must upgrade the saddle to the Nimbus or Kris Holm saddle to add a Handle